 7. Monitoring, analysis and continuous improvement

 Setting a new website live is just the beginning.
-To ensure that your website continues to perform well, attracts visitor traffic and converts customers, it will require constant monitoring and analysis, and continuous improvement (you can see our content-focused approach here).
+To ensure that your website continues to perform well, attracts visitor traffic and converts customers, it will require constant monitoring and analysis, and continuous improvement.

-Google Analytics allows you to track a site’s performance and to set up and check goals to see if the site is converting visitors effectively.
+Google Analytics allows you to track a site’s performance and to set up and check goals to see if the site is converting your website visitors effectively.

-Paying close attention to site visits, bounce rate, and organic search visits also allows you to monitor user behaviour throughout the site.
+Paying close attention to site visits, bounce rate, and organic search visits also enables you to monitor user behaviour throughout the site.

-Data from Google Webmaster tools also allows you to check that the site continues to work correctly, as it identifies web crawl errors that can then be fixed.
+Data from Google Search Console also allows you to check that the site continues to work correctly, as it identifies web crawl errors that can then be fixed.

 The aim of search engines is to ultimately deliver the best result to the user; one that will provide them with the content most relevant to their search query.

-Search engines crawl the internet looking for the sites, and pages on sites, that meet this criteria.
-They look for content that is relevant, fresh and reliable - i.e. from a site that has a good authority.
+Search engines crawl the internet looking for the sites, and pages on sites, that meet these criteria.
+They look for content that is relevant, fresh and reliable - i.e. from a site that has good authority.

 There are always new techniques and trends, or search engine algorithms, that can help to improve your site, so it’s important to be aware of these and implement those that could have a positive effect.

-You can contact our MD Steve directly for advice on next steps, or look through our latest client projects for inspiration.
+You can contact our experienced web development team for advice on next steps, or look through our latest client projects for inspiration.